nawarian/The-PHP-Website/source/_posts_en/0-hello-php.blade.md

 louder to your business?
 Do you really need to keep state in order to show one pop up alert?

-Does a 20 days a software to be rewritten in 12 months sound better than one made in 4 months to be rewritten in 2 years?
+Does a 20 days software to be rewritten in 12 months sound better than one made in 4 months to be rewritten in 2 years?
 Sometimes yes, sometimes not.
 Sometimes constant refactoring is much better.
 Know your problem first!

 **This also applies to php engineers making fun of Laravel experts.**
-They're build amazing tools, incredibly fast and delivering huge value.
+They're building amazing tools, incredibly fast and delivering huge value.
 They are also learning from their mistakes and making their toolset every day much greater!

 **Find the tool to solve your problem.
 Not the problem to be solved by your tool**.

-So far in my career I have a very strong conviction that the EASIEST part is coding.
+So far in my career I have a very strong conviction that **the EASIEST part is coding**.

 I've done this before, but I don't fight about languages anymore.
 And I hope I helped you coming to the same conclusion as I did: